-Each ship is unique in how it handles, but they have fundamental similarities, meaning once you learn how to fly one ship, you can fly them all.
+Each ship is unique in how it handles, but they have fundamental similarities, meaning once you learn how to fly one ship, you can control them all.

-X-wings and TIE fighters are the most balanced of the selection.
-Y-wings and TIE bombers are the slower moving heavy hitters.
-A-wings and TIE interceptors have a focus on speed and attack but lack robust defenses.
-U-wings and TIE reapers support the other classes by providing buffs, as well as laying traps for their opponents.
+X-wings and TIE fighters are the most balanced while Y-wings and TIE bombers are slower moving heavy-hitters.
+A-wings and TIE interceptors focus on speed and attack but lack robust defenses.
+U-wings and TIE reapers support other classes with buffs and can lay traps for their opponents.

 One of the unique aspects of the game is power management, which gives the player the choice of diverting energy to whatever part of the ship they require.
 Do they wish to boost their offensive capabilities at the cost of reduced defenses?
 Do they need to increase their shields while sacrificing firepower?
 Or maybe they put everything into their engines to allow them to outpace their opponents.
 Squadrons gives them that freedom.
 The game will also offer simplified and advanced options for this mechanic, giving pro players even finer controls and allowing more casual flyers to not worry about the system too much.

 While shields regenerate, hull damage to a player’s ship will not.
 During a fight, players can return to their capital ship to fully replenish their health, or equip themselves with an astromech to make their repairs on the fly.
 Support craft can also assist players in a pinch with restorative capabilities.

 How will rank, rewards, and progression work in the game?

 All of Star Wars: Squadrons rewards, unlocks, and progressions are earned through playing the game.
 Outside the regular game modes, there are three prongs of the game’s online experience: challenges, operations, and level.
 All of these will provide players with glory, an in-game currency used to unlock cosmetics.